atom-bowl/Atom_Bowl/README.md

   - Math

 - ⚡ **Instant loading**
-  - Pure HTML / CSS / JavaScript
+  - Pure HCJ Stack for Frontend
   - No frameworks, no bloat

+- 🧑‍💻 **Used Languages**
+  - HTML / CSS / JavaScript for frontend loader
+  - Python for Autocorrect using Render Docker
+  - Ruby for Filter Searching using Render Docker
+  - TypeScript for source code, built using `tsc config`

 - 🧩 **Multiple question sets**
   - Clean JSON-based data